spread-ai/docs-comments/docs/module-2/querying-spread.md

      <figcaption>Adding the name field</figcaption>
 </figure>

-The name field has further fields within it: we can havbe the names of the feature variants returend in English (`en`) or German (`de`).
+The name field has further fields within it: we can have the names of the feature variants returned in English (`en`) or German (`de`).
 Select the **➕** icon next to `en`.
 Then select the **▶️ FeatureVariants** to run the query and the results should appear in the **Response** window.

 <figure markdown="span">
      ![Testing the query](src/test-query.png){ .img-medium }
      <figcaption>Testing the query</figcaption>
 </figure>

-!!! abstract "Task 1: Run the query with the description field"

-     Run the GraphQL query example above to reurn the `createdAt` date for all feature variants.

 [See the solution](https://app.spread.ai/ein?explorerURLState=N4IgJg9gxgrgtgUwHYBcQC4QEcYIE4CeABAGIICGKMeCAauXgJbmoDOAFACRiXmsIoAkmHRFBAEQCURYAB0kRIgDMKVGvSYsUHHij4Dho7r35Cw0uQsVEk5RDPnXryR9YC%2BrxVBqUEYAIIorh5IbiAANCAAbgzMAEYANgisGCCWirLgJgZgmaKZAKKsSuLZ2gD0YAgAHACcAEzkAOy1ALQISuRxrQAsAIxNAGyt5PXV9e31UH0DUGB9CPUAzJnyYW5AA){ .md-button .md-button--primary }
 <br>
 <br>

-This process of finding queries (and later mutations) is how we get data into Studio aplications.
-Studio has a simplified version of the APollo Explorer to create queries wuithin applications, but we recommend starting with the Explorer when creating queries
+This process of finding queries (and later mutations) is how we get data into Studio applications.
+Studio has a simplified version of the APollo Explorer to create queries within applications, but we recommend starting with the Explorer when creating queries

+!!! abstract "Task 1: Run the query to return the createdAt field"

+     Run the GraphQL query example above to return the `createdAt` date for all feature variants.

+!!! abstract "Task 2: Run a query that returns the names of all software modules"

+     Run a GraphQL query thats return the names of all `softwareModules`.
+Hint: you're looking for software modules and not a software module.

 <blockquote class="next-lesson">In the <a href="creating-a-display-application.html">next lesson</a> we'll be creating a Studio application that fetches data from EI Graph and then displays it inside the application.</blockquote>